ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Physics-based-Modeling-&-Machine-learning.md

 ------

-**Machine learning** is making the machine learn from data, and helps accelerate and enhance traditional modeeling.
+**Machine learning** is making the machine learn from data, which helps accelerate and enhance traditional modeling.

 <img width="511" height="98" alt="11" src="https://github.com/user-attachments/assets/ede22a91-faf8-43a8-8ef0-1ef48f090551" />